erfan2255/TS2E/README.md

    ```sh
    C:\The Sims 2 Ultimate Collection\(Nightlife,Pets,Seasons folders...)
    ```
-4. Now run TS2E, for first time select Touchup installer and then go for engines.
+4. Now run TS2E, for first time select Touchup Installer and then go for engines.
 Enjoy!
 * installer only works on origin other repacks not work properly
 * you dont have to run touchup from `__installer` or edit Eps reg in regedit, I made it automate
 * also uninstaller included to remove csbin & tsbin of each engine (tsdata will not be removed)